analytics-club-iitm/weekly-sessions/Day7/PART1.md

 Lets continue with the remaining set of words.

-## How is pattern recognition related what we saw so far.
+## How is pattern recognition related to what we saw so far.

 *The field of pattern recognition is concerned with the automatic discovery of regularities in data using computer algorithms and with these regularities to take actions such as classifying data in different categories.*